Oslandia/workshop-postgis-qgis-3d/workshop.md

 - Now change the interpolation method and replay
 - Add some keyframes to the movie

-Corresponding project : `boulder_3.qgz`
+Corresponding project: `boulder_3.qgz`

-### Step 4 : basic 3D symbology
+### Step 4: basic 3D symbology

 We will now display our footprints in 3D.

-- Open Styling tab for building footprints
+- Open the building footprints layer propertiesq
-- Enter 3D symbology ( cube symbol )
+- Select 3D symbology (cube symbol)
 - Select "single symbol"
 - Verify that altitude clamping is set to "Relative"
 - Choose extrusion height 10